 The identification of two isolates that distinctly respond to tomato domestication suggests that there is natural genetic variation in B. cinerea that is affected by tomato domestication.
 To directly map B. cinerea genes that control differential virulence on wild versus domestic tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
 We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
 Using the mean lesion area of the B. cinerea isolates on the wild or domestic tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure 6, Figure 9).
 This had a high degree of overlap between the two traits.
 In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with either the mean lesion area on Domesticated or Wild tomato (Figure 9).
 To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was one SNP within 2kb of that gene (Figure 9C).
-Using all 1251 genes linked to domestication phenotypes in a functional enrichment analysis found only 22 biological functions that were significantly overrepresented (Fisher exact test, p<0.05, Table S1) when compared to the whole-genome annotation.
-The functions overrepresented for domestication traits include 8 classes of enzymes and two transporters (Table S1).
+Using all 1251 genes linked to domestication phenotypes for a functional enrichment analysis found only 22 significantly overrepresented biological functions (Fisher exact test, p<0.05, Table S1) when compared to the whole-genome annotation.
+The functions overrepresented for domestication virulence traits includes 8 classes of enzymes and two transporters (Table S1).
 Eight of these are uniquely overrepresented in B. cinerea growth on wild tomato genotypes, and eight functions are overrepresented only for domestication-sensitivity genes.
-Among the sensitivity functions is indoleamine, which may degrade tryptophan in tomato, and phosphodiesterase, a function that has previously been associated with B. cinerea virulence through the cAMP signaling pathway (Harren, Brandhoff et al. 2013).
-Thus, the genetic architecture of how B. cinerea is influenced by the genetic variation imparted during tomato domestication appears to be polygenic, with many loci of trait-dependent small effect sizes.
-But, there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.
+Among the eight genes associated specifically to domestication-sensitivity is indoleamine 2,3-dioxygenase, which functions to convert tryptophan to N-formylkyneureine and has been linked to altered immune responses in a number of systems (CITATIONS).
+The only other known function in these eight genes is a phosphodiesterase related to BcPde2, a gene that has previously been associated with B. cinerea virulence through the cAMP signaling pathway (Harren, Brandhoff et al. 2013).
+Thus, there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.
+Further work is needed to assess if and how variation in these genes may link to altered virulence on domestic and wild tomatoes.

 DISCUSSION